BladeScraper-Designs/VoronMods/README.md

 # VoronMods
 My own mods for Voron printers.
-Some of them are in VoronUsers already, some are here because they have not yet been submitted to be added (or are waiting to be approved)
+Some of them are in VoronUsers already, some are here because they have not yet been submitted to be added (or are waiting to be approved).
+Or I'm just too lazy to bother with the official VoronMods repo.

 Current list of mods: